renniepak/CSPBypass/README.md

 Here’s how you can contribute:
 1. Fork this repository.
+2. Add your CSP bypass gadget in the appropriate format:

+`www.example.com[TAB]<script src=//www.example.com?cb=alert(1)><script/>`

-2. Add your CSP bypass gadget in the appropriate format (use TAB to seperate domain and payload).
-They must contain the domain name and a working PoC.
-The minimum viable PoC is alert box without the ability to pass any arguments, or an alert box showing arbitrary data (caused by a JSONP response).
+The minimum viable PoC is an alert box without the ability to pass any arguments, or an alert box showing arbitrary data (caused by a JSONP response).
+However, if you have the possibility to pass arguments (like `alert(1)`) please submit a PoC that reflects that.
 Please try to keep data.tsv in alphabetical order.
 This helps to spot duplicates.
 Add your handle in credits.txt if you like to be creditted on cspbypass.com
 3. Submit a pull request with your findings.

 Your contributions will help make the web safer for everyone by improving understanding of CSPs and how they can be strengthened against bypass techniques.